IntentArchitect/Docs/articles/module-building/tutorial-advanced-mapping/tutorial-advanced-mapping.md

 }
 ```

-In Intent Architect, go to your `Element Mapping` elemen, left click on it and locate the 3 dots on the right hand side.
+In Intent Architect, go to your `Element Mapping` element, left-click on it and locate the 3 dots on the right-hand side.
 Click on it and select `Copy Id to clipboard`.

 ![Copy Id to clipboard](images/copy-id-clipboard.png)